unbounded-tech/workflow-vnext-tag/README.md

 # workflow-vnext-tag

-This repository offers a GitHub workflow which handles versioning and tagging in a language-agnostic way, using `vnext`.
+This repository offers a GitHub workflow which handles versioning, tagging, and changelogs in a language-agnostic way by depending on `git`, using `vnext`.
 It can be used along with some of our other workflows.

 ## Overview